sumitmalik51/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![The information above is entered in the Connect to Server dialog box, and Connect is highlighted at the bottom.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image22.png "Sign in to the SQL Server Database Engine")

-9. Depending on how you connected to the Azure SQL environment (inside or outside your vnet), you may be prompted to add a firewall rule.
+9. Depending on how you connected to the Azure SQL environment (inside or outside your VNet), you may be prompted to add a firewall rule.
 If this occurs, perform the following actions:

     - Select **Connect**, in the **New Firewall Rule** dialog, select **Sign In**.